 For now, this site’s commonplace is split into two sections: Commonplace and Books:

 - Books is a space to store quotes from things as I’m reading them: a place to quickly refer back to when I can’t remember the exact quote from an author.

 - Commonplace is an archive of these quotes, along with commented links/quotes from online articles

-At some point, it might make sense to pull Resources and Writing into the Commonplace, so it becomes the ultimate archive for everything on this site.
+At some point, it might make sense to pull Bookmarks and Writing into the Commonplace, so it becomes the ultimate archive for everything on this site.